AhmedMuhammedElsaid/ahmedmuhammedelsaid/README.md

   GraphQL</u></a>,<a style="color:#764ABC" href="https://react-query.tanstack.com/" target="_blank"><u>React-Query</u></a>,
   <a style="color:#764ABC" href="https://auth0.com/" target="_blank"><u>Auth0</a>,
   <a style="color:#764ABC" href="https://www.typescriptlang.org/" target="_blank"><u>TypeScript</u></a> and <a style="color:#000000" href="https://nextjs.org/" target="_blank"><u>NextJS</u></a>.\
-  💬 &nbsp;Feel free to reach out to me for consulting, volunteering or just for some interesting discussion.
+  💬 &nbsp;Feel free to reach out to me for consulting, volunteering, or just for some interesting discussion.
 </p>
 <br>